Quick links |

 Supplemental Dental and Vision plans will be with "United Healthcare"

+Sick List Addition: Please keep Billy Ridgeway in your thoughts and prayers.
+Brother Ridgeway is battling bladder cancer.
+He has enjoyed the well wishes of those that have reached out so far so I’m sure he would love to hear words of encouragement from others.
 There is now a Washington DC Fire Fighters Memorial Foundation this is a 501c non profit.
 They are collecting money to put up a permanent memorial to the Fallen DC Firefighters.
 They are looking for sites, getting permits, hiring an artist to design the memorial.
 It is all in the early stages, but money is needed to get things moving.

 https://www.dcfallenfirefightersfoundation.org ![]()